Open-Argon/argon-v3/spec.md

 `[{CODE}]`

-a wrap is used to wrap code in square brackets. its used to create a memory stack, so variables set from inside the wraps stack are deleted once the wrap is finished.
+a wrap encloses code in square brackets. its used to create a new scope, so variables set from inside the wraps scope are deleted once the wrap is finished.

 example: